 at com.stackoverflow.StackTrace.main(StackTrace.java:9)

-1. Only the write(int) method has been overridden.
-Had the IOException been thrown anywhere else, e.g. in the close() method, this wouldn’t help.
-So to be useful, each and every method would need to get overridden!
+method, this wouldn’t help.
+So to be useful, each and every method would need to get overridden! - Similar, if

 So while this idiom may really help in large application, it should be used judiciously.
 Here’s a simple recipe: